When do I need to use the Scheduling Data Model?

 When are the queries supported?
 When is a webhook supported?

-Scheduling information is in most cases made available by EHRs through a standard SIU HL7v2 feed or through APIs and other web services.
+EHRs make scheduling information available generally through a standard SIU HL7v2 feed or through APIs.
 SIU messages will naturally follow a push model while APIs and web services will typically be queries.
 For applications that prefer or require queries, Redox can use the Redox Data Chateau to consume pushed scheduling data and enable the Scheduling.Booked query for any HL7 or other push-based integrations.
 For applications that prefer push notifications of scheduling data, Redox can use polling for API-based integrations to push data to an application’s endpoint.

 Can I get insurance information on the scheduling HL7 feed?